Transport and Equilibrium in Non-Conservative Systems: Appendix A

-It is noted that given the elements of $\mathfrak D$, if $h$ is sufficiently small, the process \textit{will} be viable.
-However, this is far from what is needed since we must consider many iterations of the process.
-The following represents a midway goal of this appendix: \begin{proposition} Consider the setup encoded in Eq.(\ref{CVDA}) as has been described.
-Then there exists a strictly positive $\textsc{t} = \textsc{t}(\mathfrak D_{0})$ such that for all $h$ sufficiently small, the process is viable up till time $\textsc{t}$, i.e., the elements of $\mathfrak D_{\textsc{t}}$ allow for continued iteration of the process. \end{proposition}
+It is noted that \b{by Corollary \ref{CEB}, given \emph{any} $\mathfrak D$ with finite elements, the process is viable \emph{if} $h$ is sufficiently small.} However, this is far from what is needed since we must consider many iterations of the process \b{at \emph{fixed} $h$}.
+The following represents a midway goal of this appendix: \begin{proposition} Consider the setup encoded in Eq.~\eqref{CVDA} as has been described.
+Then there exists a strictly positive $\textsc{t} = \textsc{t}(\mathfrak D_{0})$ such that for all $h$ sufficiently small, the process is viable up till time $\textsc{t}$, i.e., the elements of $\mathfrak D_{\textsc{t}}^{[h]}$ allow for continued iteration of the process. \end{proposition}

 It is reemphasized that whenever $h$ is small enough so that the above statement holds, the conclusion pertains to the order of $\textsc{t}h^{-1}$ iterations of the process.